awstuff/angular-internationalisation/README.md

 # angular-internationalisation
-angular-internationalisation is a library that allows you to create multi-language applications with just a few lines of additional code.
+angular-internationalisation is a library that allows you to create multi-language AngularJS applications with just a few lines of additional code.
 This library is **NOT** maintained by the angular team.

 ## Usage
 ### Basic usage